 Introduction ~ Catherine Needham and Jon Glasby;

-Taking stock of personalisation ~ Catherine Needham and Jon Glasby;
+Taking Stock of Personalisation ~ Catherine Needham and Jon Glasby;

-Part 2: Issues of Design;
+Part 2: The Challenges of Personalisation;

-Safeguarding and risk ~ Jill Manthorpe;
+Safeguarding, risk and personalisation ~ Jill Manthorpe;

 Managing a direct payment ~ Christine Bond;

-Changing social work practice ~ Victoria Hart;
+A view from social work practice ~ Victoria Hart;

-Where next for personal health budgets ~ Vidhya Alakeson;
+Where next for personal health budgets? ~ Vidhya Alakeson;

-Part 5: Responses and conclusions;
+Part 5 - Responses and Conclusions;

-Beyond personalisation? ~ Simon Duffy;
+After Personalisation ~ Simon Duffy;

-Conclusion ~ Jon Glasby and Catherine Needham.
+Conclusion: glass half full or glass half empty? ~ Jon Glasby and Catherine Needham.